- Chapter 1: Bill Gates’ first company: Traf-O-Data

 GATES: “Bill is wrong.
 But he works so hard, he probably will succeed even though he’s wrong in this case.”

 HOFFMAN: And I love it for two reasons.
-First, it makes clear a first principle about success.
+First, it makes a clear first principle about success.
 You need a great idea, and you need great timing.
 But you also need hard work.
 And if you have Bill Gates’ work ethic, it can make up for a lot.

 But I also love this quote because it captures a truth about inflection points.
 They can build on each other like that stone skipping across the water.
 You can take the momentum from one well-harnessed inflection point – in this case, the operating system – and use it to propel you to success when the next inflection point turns the world on its side.
 With hard work and grit, you can bend an inflection point your way.